LYME DISEASE RECOVERY TIMELINE

 Why Recovery Is Not Linear

-Patients often experience cycles such as:
+Patients may experience cycles such as:

 • Improvement followed by temporary worsening